 Once PCR2 is complete, the libraries need to be cleaned prior to sequencing.
 There are two options for library clean-up: the "PCR2 Bead Clean-up Method" or the "Gel Extraction Method."
 The selection of method is largely dependent upon user preference.
-Due to amplification of genomic background, it is recommended to gel purify the amplicon of interest for the diHTBlvj panel.
-Additionally, in cases of low mass or low quality gDNA input, a large amount of primer-dimers may be produced.
+In cases of low mass or low quality gDNA input, a large amount of primer-dimers may be produced.
 There is a limit to the amount of primer-dimers and non-specific products which can be removed by the "PCR2 Bead Clean-up Method."
 In this case, gel extraction may be the best option for library clean-up.
 Determination of the appropriate library clean-up must be determined empirically and is dependent upon sample input and quality.